carbon-language/carbon-lang/docs/project/goals.md

 #### Modern OS platforms, hardware architectures, and environments

-Carbon must have strong support for all of the major, modern platforms, the hardware architectures they run on, and the environments in which their software runs.
+Carbon must have strong support for all of the major, modern OS platforms, the hardware architectures they run on, and the environments in which their software runs.
 This can be expected to evolve over time as which platforms are major and modern changes.

+Carbon must be able to provide native support for various platforms and environments, rather than relying on compile-time indirections which may impair performance.
+This includes addressing SIMD versus SPMD, concurrency versus parallelism, and desktop versus mobile versus bare metal.

 Conversely, we do not need to prioritize support for historical platforms.
 To use a hockey metaphor, Carbon should not skate to where the puck is, much less